- What Is a PEO?

 - Who Is Responsible for the Employee’s Wages and Employment Taxes?

-Professional Employer Organizations (PEOs) enable clients to effectively outsource employer services, including the transactional management of human resources, employee benefits, payroll, and workers’ compensation.
+Professional Employer Organizations (PEOs) enable clients to effectively outsource employer services, including the transactional management of human resources programs, employee benefits, payroll, and workers’ compensation.
 As a result, PEO clients can then focus on their core competencies to maintain and grow their bottom line.

 Any business can find value in a PEO relationship.
 An average client is a business with 10–15 work-site employees.
-Increasingly, larger businesses are also finding value in a PEO arrangement because PEOs offer robust Web-based HR technologies and expertise in human resource outsource management.
+Increasingly, larger businesses are also finding value in a PEO arrangement because PEOs offer robust Web-based HR solution technologies such as payroll software and expertise in human resource programs.
 PEOs can partner with companies that have 500 or more employees and work in conjunction with their existing human resources department.
 They can also just as easily partner with companies that have under 10 employees and are looking to grow.

 PEO Canada clients include many different types of businesses ranging from accounting firms to high-tech companies and small manufacturers.
-Many different types of professionals, including doctors, retailers, mechanics, engineers, and plumbers, also benefit from PEO services.
+Many different types of professionals, including doctors, retailers, mechanics, engineers, and plumbers, also benefit from PEO HR solutions.

 No. The client retains control over its operations.
 PEO Canada will assume responsibilities and liabilities associated with administration of payroll.
 The client will continue to have responsibility for work-site safety and compliance.
 PEO Canada will be responsible for payroll and employment taxes and will maintain employee records.
 In general terms, the PEO will focus on employment-related issues and the client will be responsible for the actual business operations.